How to Setup MongoDB on Amazon Linux EC2

 Create EC2 Instance

-Create EC2 Instance with AWS Linux AMI.
+Create an EC2 instance with the AWS Linux AMI.

 Choose t2.micro.

-Setup MongoDB at EC2 AWS Linux
+Setup MongoDB on EC2 Amazon Linux

 cd /etc/yum.repos.d

-Then, let's create mongodb-org-4.4.repo file.
+Then, let's create the mongodb-org-4.4.repo file.

 nano mongodb-org-4.4.repo